TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance: Challenges in Debugging FL

 Federated Learning poses several challenges in designing a debugging technique that reasons about a global model's prediction on an input.
 Unlike traditional ML training, where training data can be easily analyzed, the FL global model (\globalModel) is not directly trained on the data.
 Instead, the global model is generated by fusing clients' models together across many rounds using popular fusion algorithms.
-With no insight into the training, it is difficult to identify how different clients influence the global model's behavior.
-Moreover, the data distribution across FL training rounds is non-identical; clients rarely share the same data point.
+With no insight into the training, it is challenging to identify how different clients influence the global model's behavior.

+State-of-the-art neural networks, such as Transformers (BERT, GPT) and CNNs (ResNet, DenseNet), have varying structures, activation functions, and numbers of parameters.
+For example, GPT~\cite{radford2018improving} is a 37-layer (12 block) Transformer architecture with GELU~\cite{hendrycks2016gaussian} activation function and 117 million parameters.
+DenseNet~\cite{huang2017densely} has 121 layers, 8 million parameters, and uses the ReLU~\cite{10.5555/3104322.3104425} activation function.
+The fusion algorithm or the global model does not inherently provide any information about individual clients' contributions.
+Thus, tracking a client's contribution among millions of parameters is a significantly challenging task.

+Moreover, the data distribution across FL training rounds is non-identical; clients rarely have the same data point.
 Not all clients participate in every round, and some clients may contain only a few data points to train their local model.
-The class label distribution also varies among clients.
+The class label distribution also varies across clients.
 Such variability causes more hurdles in precisely reasoning about a global model's behavior.
-Simply tracking the static weights of the global model is inadequate, as different sets of neurons are activated on different inputs.
+Simply tracking the static weights of the global model is inadequate, as different sets of neurons are activated on different inputs, and not all neurons have equal importance.
 Inspecting individual clients' models does not help understand the client's contribution to the global model prediction, as it will not capture the cumulative behavior of the global model.
-Furthermore, due to inherent privacy restrictions, accessing clients' data to analyze their involvement in the prediction is not feasible.
-An effective debugging approach must efficiently analyze millions of neurons in a neural network and should not be limited to any specific aggregation technique.